-g) Impairment of long-lived assets
+Notes to the consolidated financial statements December 31, 2023 and 2022 f) Impairment of long-lived assets

 The Company reviews and evaluates its property, plant and equipment for indicators of impairment when events or changes in circumstances indicate that the related carrying amounts may not be recoverable or at least at the end of each reporting period.
+The primary external factor considered is the Company's market capitalization relative to its net asset carrying amount.
 If an indication of impairment exists, the asset's recoverable amount is estimated.